John A. Roebling Suspension Bridge: History

 At the time the Suspension Bridge was built, the Ohio River was very shallow, often only a few feet deep.
 A 100-foot vertical clearance was important as steamboats had high stacks to keep sparks as far as possible from the rest of the wooden craft.
 As more railroads were built and barges replaced steamboat traffic, dams to raise the river and control flooding made sense.
 In the early 1900s Congress authorized a system of locks and dams along the Ohio River.
 In 1929, the canalization project produced 51 wooden wicket dams and lock chambers along its length.
 This system assured that the depth of river at Cincinnati never fell below 9 feet.
 During the 1940s, a shift from steam propelled to diesel powered towboats allowed for longer barges than could be accommodated by the existing dams.
 In the 1950s the US Army Corps of Engineers replaced the outdated system with new non-navigable dams made of concrete and steel.
 These dams raised the height of the river at Cincinnati to a normal pool of about 26 feet, lowering the clearance of the Roebling Suspension Bridge to around 74 feet.

 The Covington-Cincinnati Bridge Company—a private company—operated the bridge until the Commonwealth of Kentucky purchased it in 1953 for $4.2 million.
 Soon after this, the bridge was redecked to have a steel deck instead of the previous wooden one.

 When streetcar service ceased in the 1950s, the ramps onto the Dixie terminal were rebuilt to be used by diesel buses.

 The state collected tolls until 1963 when the Brent Spence Bridge was opened on Interstate 75, downstream, approximately 0.6 mi to the west of The Roebling Suspension Bridge.

-In the fall of 1966, the bridges 100th anniversary was celebrated with a parade at Court Street.
+In the fall of 1966, the bridge's 100th anniversary was celebrated with a parade at Court Street.

 In 1969, the bridge was renovated.

 The bridge was designated a National Historic Landmark in 1975.

 In 1976, in honor of America's bicentennial, the bridge was painted light blue.